 Gregory Kossinets (MA in Economy and Society , 1999-2000) came to GSSR after completing a degree in Physics at Ogarev Mordovia State University.
 After leaving GSSR he went to Columbia University where he was awarded his PhD in 2006.
 After working 2 years as a researcher at Cornell University he joined Google in San Francisco.
 Since 2017 he has been Director of Data Science at Stitch Fix.

-Myroslava Keryk, historian, sociologist, and specialist in field of migration of Ukrainians to Poland defended her doctorate at the GSSR in 2007.
-Since the Orange Revolution in Ukraine she has been engaged in defending rights of Ukrainian migrants in Poland.
-Together with other alumnae of the GSSR she established the Ukrainian migrant organization Foundation “Our Choice”.
-She is now the Head of this of this organization and the Editor in Chief of the newspaper “Nash Vybir.”
-In her daily work she combines design and implementation of integration activities directed toward Ukrainian migrants in Poland with research projects in the field of migration studies.
+Myroslava from Ukraine, is an historian, sociologist, and specialist in field of migration of Ukrainians to Poland.
+She graduated from the GSSR in 2007.
+Since the Orange Revolution in Ukraine she has been engaged in defending the rights of Ukrainian migrants in Poland.
+Together with other alumnae of the GSSR she established the Ukrainian migrant organization “Our Choice”.
+She became the Head of this of this organization and the Chief-editor of the newspaper “Nash Vybir.”
+In her daily work she combines designing and implementation of integration activities directed to Ukrainian migrants in Poland with research projects in the field of migration studies.

-Her organization has established the Ukrainian House in Warsaw.
-This House is both the cultural and integration centre for the Ukrainian diaspora in Warsaw, and also a meeting point for Ukrainians and Poles, providing a home for their common projects
+The “Our Choice” Foundation has established the Ukrainian House in Warsaw.
+This House is the cultural and integration centre for the Ukrainian diaspora in Warsaw, but also a meeting point for Ukrainians and Poles and a place for their common projects.